Tanghalang Pambansa: Venues

 The Tanghalang Nicanor Abelardo or the Main Theater is the largest performance venue inside the Tanghalang Pambansa.
-It can accommodate up to 1,815 people in four levels: orchestra, boxes, and two balconies.
+It can accommodate up to 1,815 people on four levels: orchestra, boxes, and two balconies.
 The stage is 25 m from the main curtain line to the back wall and 38.8 m from the left wall to the right.
 The proscenium opening has a height of 9 m and width of 18 m.
 A 5.6 m deep orchestra pit contains two elevators that can accommodate up to 62 musicians.
 The stage floor, unwaxed and painted matte-black (originally not stained), is made from a species of Philippine Mahogany.
-The main stage curtain is patterned after the painting Genesis, a work of National Artist Hernando Ocampo.
+The main stage curtain is patterned after the painting Genesis, a work by National Artist Hernando Ocampo.
 A variable acoustics hall designed by Bolt, Beranek and Newman, the Main Theater was planned for flexibility.
-It was built to accommodate sound requirements of various types of presentations, and can typically hold opera and orchestra performances without further amplification.
+It was built to accommodate the sound requirements of various types of presentations, and can typically hold opera and orchestra performances without further amplification.
 New York Times critic Howard Taubman praised the theater's acoustical flexibility in his review of the center's opening night, writing that the architect and his team seem to have built a venue "that will be equally congenial for drama, instrumental and vocal music and dance."

 The Tanghalang Aurelio Tolentino or the Little Theater, inaugurated a few years after the opening of the main theater, is a conventional proscenium stage, designed for drama, chamber music, solo recitals, lectures, and film screenings.
 It seats 413 people in one orchestra section.
 From the main curtain line to the back wall, the stage measures 13.6 m with a proscenium width of 13.9192 m and features the same Mahogany flooring as the larger Main Theater.
-A covered orchestra pit extends into the apron gives additional performance space, similar to a thrust stage.
+A covered orchestra pit that extends into the apron gives additional performance space, similar to a thrust stage.
 The stage curtain is a tapestry woven in Kyoto, Japan, based on a painting of Roberto Chabet, visual artist and former director of the CCP Museum.
 When unfolded, the curtain acts as a natural sound reverberation medium.

 The Tanghalang Pambansa has a lone black box theater named Tanghalang Huseng Batute or the Studio Theater, after the pseudonym of Filipino poet José Corazón de Jesús.
 Depending on the size of the stage or acting area, it can seat up to 240 people in two levels.
 The 100-seat Tanghalang Manuel Conde or the Dream Theater, a joint project of the CCP and Dream Broadcasting, is used as a venue for film screenings and lectures; and has the capability to receive and show films directly through satellite.